 Wow.
 Maybe I’m just a bitch.

 But I also have very pronounced misophonia, which is totally legitimate.
 It’s an acute reaction to certain low volume sounds and it’s REAL.
-I mean, Kelly Ripa admits to having this, and she’s “look at me playing with my hair and posing” adorable and if she runs from the room screaming when her kids eat popsicles, then it’s gotta be real, right?

 The slurping chomping smacking crunching sounds people make when they eat drive me into a blind rage.
 I have to leave the room when my kid eats cereal or a ceramic bowl will become a lethal weapon.

 Little Dude is a prankster.
 He made the mistake of changing my text sound to a Japanese man from ‘Call of Duty World at War’ screaming “BANZAI!”
 I screamed bloody murder and was certain by the way the entire left side of my body went numb that I was having a heart attack.
 Don’t mess with my sounds.